High-dynamic-range television: Description

-Before HDR, improvements in display fidelity were typically achieved by increasing the pixel quantity, density (resolution) and the display's frame rate.
+Before HDR, improvements in display fidelity were typically achieved by increasing the pixel quantity (resolution), pixel density, and the display's frame rate.
 By contrast, HDR improves the perceived fidelity of the existing individual pixels.
 Standard dynamic range (SDR) is still based on and limited by the characteristics of older cathode-ray tubes (CRTs), despite the huge advances in screen and display technologies since CRT's obsolescence.

 SDR formats are able to represent a maximum luminance level of around 100 nits.
 For HDR, this number increases to around 1,000–10,000 nits.
 HDR can represent darker black levels and more saturated colors.
 The most common SDR formats are limited to the Rec.
 709/sRGB gamut, while common HDR formats use Rec.
 2100, which is a wide color gamut (WCG).

 In practice, HDR is not always used at its limits.
 HDR contents are often limited to a peak brightness of 1,000 or 4,000 nits and P3-D65 colors, even if they are stored in formats capable of more.
 Content creators can choose to what extent they make use of HDR capabilities.
 They can constrain themselves to the limits of SDR even if the content is delivered in an HDR format.

 The benefits of HDR depend on the display capabilities, which vary.
 No current display is able to reproduce the maximal range of brightness and colors that can be represented in HDR formats.

 Benefits

 The highlights—the brightest parts of an image—can be brighter, more colorful, and more detailed.
 The larger capacity for brightness can be used to increase the brightness of small areas without increasing the overall image's brightness, resulting in, for example, bright reflections from shiny objects, bright stars in a dark night scene, and bright and colorful light-emissive objects (e.g. fire, and sunset).

 The shadows or lowlights—the darkest parts of an image—can be darker and more detailed.

 The colorful parts of the image can be even more colorful if a WCG is used.

-The color dynamism and wider range of colors frequently attributed to HDR video is actually a consequence of a WCG.
+The color dynamism and wider range of colors frequently attributed to HDR video are actually a consequence of a WCG.
 This has become a point of significant confusion among consumers, whereby HDR and WCG are either confused for each other or treated as interchangeable.
 While HDR displays typically have WCGs and displays with WCGs are usually capable of HDR, one does not imply the other; there are SDR displays with WCGs.
 Some HDR standards specify WCG as a prerequisite of compliance.
 Regardless, when a WCG is available on an HDR display, the image as a whole can be more colorful due to the wider range of colors.

 More subjective, practical benefits of HDR video include more realistic luminance variation between scenes (such as sunlit, indoor, and night scenes), better surface material identification, and better in-depth perception, even with 2D imagery.